Pier-Two/Lantern.Beacon/README.md

 ## Usage
 To integrate this library in a C# project, please refer to the [GitBook](https://piertwo.gitbook.io/lantern.beacon/) documentation.

+## Contributing
+We welcome contributions to this library.
+To get involved, please read our [Contributing Guidelines](https://piertwo.gitbook.io/lantern.beacon/contribution-guidelines) for the process for submitting pull requests to this repository.

 ## License
 This project is licensed under the [MIT License](https://github.com/Pier-Two/Lantern.Beacon/blob/main/LICENSE).